-Originally from Thessaloniki, I have lived in the UK—with some geographical interludes—since 1996.
+Originally from Thessaloniki (even more originally from Chicago), I have lived in the UK—with some geographical interludes—since 1996.
 After studying Arabic and Islamic Studies at SOAS and Cambridge (where I took my PhD in 2006), I spent a peripatetic few years on a number of research fellowships.
 I've held research fellowships at Gonville & Caius College in Cambridge, Orient Institut Beirut, Oxford Brookes University, and New York University Abu Dhabi.
 For two years I was also a teaching fellow at the much-missed European College of Liberal Arts in Berlin (now Bard College Berlin).
-At present, I'm based at the Department of Theology and Religion at the University of Birmingham as a Senior Lecturer and Birmingham Fellow in philosophical theology.
+At present, I'm based at the Department of Theology and Religion at the University of Birmingham as a Senior Lecturer in philosophical theology.

 One of my aspirations for the next few years is to delve more deeply into the theories of virtue developed by philosophers and theologians in the classical period of Islam, looking for ways to place these theories in conversation with the broader history of the virtues outside the Muslim world, and with current philosophical thinking about character.
 As part of this ambition, I recently led a project investigating the intellectual history of one of the most distinctive but also contested virtues in the ancient philosophical tradition, magnanimity or greatness of soul.
 The fruit of this effort will appear this fall between the covers of a collective volume called The Measure of Greatness: Philosophers on Magnanimity.
 For my own part, one of my questions was how this unusual virtue was received in the Islamic world.
 I've put my answer to that question, and to a few others besides, in a short book that just came out, Virtues of Greatness in the Arabic Tradition.